 Bioavailability is the amount of protein we actually absorb, and both BV and PDCAAS in part account for this.
 Bioavailability is affected by a number of factors including the total amount of types of protein consumed within one meal as well as other constituents of the meal.

 Proteins are not simply a long chain of amino acids; the amino acid chain wraps around itself (known as the secondary structure of protein), and these double chains wrap around themselves again (tertiary structure) and then bonds form between amino acids as the chain’s folded over into a protein molecule forming its quaternary structure.
 The structure of proteins vary and this can have a bearing on bioavailability.

-We’ve discussed the limitations of both BV and the PDCAAS above, yet BV is often cited as a reference for protein bioavailability.
-Indeed, plant proteins are often indicated to be inferior to animal proteins and, while this is partly true, it doesn’t account for the fact that meals often contain a combination of protein.
+We’ve discussed the limitations of both BV and PDCAAS above, yet BV is often cited as a reference for protein bioavailability.
+Indeed, plant proteins are often indicated to be inferior to animal proteins and, while this is partly true, it doesn’t account for the fact that meals often contain a combination of proteins.

-Whey protein – the number one protein choice of bodybuilders – has a very high bioavailability.
-Indeed, it’s considered to be so quickly digested and absorbed that a good amount of it goes to the liver after absorption where it’s converted to carbohydrate by gluconeogenesis for energy, indicating that the fate of whey is not as retained nitrogen but for energy, i.e. not the reason why the protein was consumed in the first place.
+Whey protein – the number-one protein choice of bodybuilders – has a very high bioavailability.
+Indeed, it’s considered to be so quickly digested and absorbed that a good amount of it goes to the liver after absorption where it’s converted to carbohydrate by gluconeogenesis for energy, indicating that the fate of whey is not as retained nitrogen, but for energy, i.e. not the reason why the protein was consumed in the first place.

 One study compared the effects of supplementation with rice protein isolate and whey protein isolate post resistance workout and found both to have an equally positive effect on body composition and exercise performance; i.e. whey was no better than rice protein.